laminlabs/lamindb/docs/index.md

 Interactively curate, store, track and query biological data.

-Start out with an unstructured collection of files and end up with a robust data warehouse.[^files]
+Start out with unstructured collections of files and derive a robust data warehouse, built for queries and learning.[^files]

 Leverage both a scientific (biological entities) and a technical (data provenance) framework to organize data.